-- As part of research ethics review, the REB shall review the ethical implications of the methods and design of the research.
-The extent of the review for scholarly standards that is required for biomedical research that does not involve more than minimal risk will vary according to the research being carried out. - 2.
+- As part of Research ethics review, the REB shall review the ethical implications of the methods and design of the Research.
+The extent of the review for scholarly standards that is required for biomedical Research that does not involve more than minimal risk will vary according to the Research being carried out. - 2.
 Research in the humanities and the social sciences which poses, at most, minimal risks shall not normally be required by the REB to be peer reviewed. - 3.
-(Article 3.6 application) REBs should be aware that some research, involving critical assessments of public, political or corporate institutions and associated public figures, for example, may be legitimately critical and/or opposed to the welfare of those individuals in a position of power, and may cause them some harm.
-There may be a compelling public interest in this research.
+REBs should be aware that some Research, involving critical assessments of public, political or corporate institutions and associated public figures, for example, may be legitimately critical and/or opposed to the welfare of those individuals in a position of power, and may cause them some harm.
+There may be a compelling public interest in this Research.
 Therefore, it should not be blocked through the use of risk-benefit analysis.
-Such research should be carried out according to the professional standards of the relevant discipline(s) or field(s) of research, and Articles 3.2, 3.12, 9.7, and 10.2 of the TCPS may apply.
+Such Research should be carried out according to the professional standards of the relevant discipline(s) or field(s) of Research, and Articles 3.2, 3.12, 9.7, and 10.2 of the TCPS may apply.
+(Article 3.6 application) - 4.
+Researchers have a role to play in demonstrating to their REB whether, when and how appropriate scholarly review has been or will be undertaken for their Research.
+(Article 2.7)

-- 4. (Article 2.7) Researchers have a role to play in demonstrating to their REB whether, when and how appropriate scholarly review has been or will be undertaken for their research.
-REBs may request that the researcher provide them with the full documentation of scholarly reviews already completed.
-Where scholarly review is required, - a.
-An REB should consider what scholarly review has been applied to a particular research project (by a funder or sponsor, for example, or by a supervisor or thesis committee for student research, or by a permanent peer review committee where it exists): - b If scholarly review as indicated by the relevant disciplinary tradition has not yet been done, and there is nobody available to do it, the REB should consider either establishing an ad hoc independent peer review committee, or, if the REB has the necessary scholarly expertise, assume complete responsibility for scholarly review.
+REBs may request that the Researcher provide them with the full documentation of scholarly reviews already completed.
+Where scholarly review is required,

+- a.
+An REB should consider what scholarly review has been applied to a particular Research project (by a funder or sponsor, for example, or by a supervisor or thesis committee for Student Research, or by a permanent peer review committee where one exists); - b.
+If scholarly review as indicated by the relevant disciplinary tradition has not yet been done, and there is no one appropriate available to do it, the REB should consider either establishing an ad hoc independent peer review committee, or, if the REB has the necessary scholarly expertise, assuming complete responsibility for scholarly review.
 In assuming this responsibility, the REB should not be driven by factors such as personal biases or preferences, and should not reject proposals because they are controversial, challenge mainstream thought, or offend powerful or vocal interest groups.

-The primary test to be used by REBs in evaluating a research project should be ethical acceptability and, where appropriate, relevant disciplinary scholarly standards.
+The primary test to be used by REBs in evaluating a Research project should be ethical acceptability and, where appropriate, relevant disciplinary scholarly standards.